 An investment in our Class A Common Stock involves risk.
 You should carefully consider the following risks as well as the other information included in this annual report on Form 10-K and the information incorporated by reference herein.
 Any of the following risks could materially and adversely affect our business, financial condition or results of operations.
 However, the selected risks described below are not the only risks facing us.
 Additional risks and uncertainties not currently known to us or those we currently view to be immaterial may also materially and adversely affect our business, financial condition or results of operations.
 In such a case, the trading price of the Class A Common Stock could decline and you may lose all or part of your investment in our Company.
+Additionally, while some of the factors, events and contingencies described herein may have occurred in the past, the disclosures herein are not representations as to whether or not they have occurred, and are instead provided because future occurrences of such factors, events, or contingencies could have a material adverse effect.
 Certain statements below are forward-looking statements.
-See the information included under the heading "Cautionary Statement Regarding Forward-Looking Information" included elsewhere in this annual report on Form 10-K.
+See the information included under the heading "Cautionary Statement Regarding Forward-Looking Information" included elsewhere in this annual report on Form 10-K. Because of the following risk factors, as well as other variables affecting the Company's operating results, past financial performance may not be a reliable indicator of future performance, and historical trends should not be used to anticipate results or trends in future periods.